Neuriux/HNGINTERNSHIP/README.md

 # HNGINTERNSHIP
-projects front hng internship would be located here.
+projects from hng internship would be located here.